Students as Partners Program (SaPP)

 Students are responsible for ensuring their information is up to date in Human Resources and Payroll.

-Application & Selection Criteria
+Application and Selection Criteria

-Faculty members, instructors, contract instructors, and teaching support staff along with a student partner should jointly complete the online application.
 Applications will be made available before the beginning of each term for which funding is available.
+Faculty members, instructors, contract instructors and teaching support staff along with a student partner should jointly complete the online application.
 Proposals will be evaluated based on the following criteria:

 - The strength of the partnership between the instructor/student: